chrisjonesBSU/cecam-mosdef-workshops/README.md

 jupyter lab
 ```

-**Note:** The git clone command above works if your have an SSH key set up.
+**Note:** The git clone command above works if you have an SSH key set up.
 If not you can clone with HTTPS:

 `git clone https://github.com/chrisjonesBSU/cecam-mosdef-workshops.git`